quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Peer Authentication

 The requirements for authentication depend on the application protocol that is in use.
-TLS provides for server authentication and (optionally) client authentication.
+TLS provides server authentication and permits the server to request client authentication.

 A client MUST authenticate the identity of the server.
 This typically involves verification that the identity of the server is included in a certificate and